junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What?
 Why?"

-"I killed every last one of those sons of bitches last time, after what they did to you."
-Dean tells her, managing a small bitter smile.
+"I killed every last one of those sons of bitches last time, after what they did to you," Dean tells her, managing a small bitter smile.

 "Oh."
 Charlie pauses for a beat.
 "Thanks for that.
 I guess."

 Dean follows her line of sight to glance at the demons waiting for the next opportunity to attack, his voice shaking with pain.
-"They'll tear your apart."
+"They'll tear you apart."

 Charlie shrugs slightly, making her voice light.
 "I died for you once.
 What's the fuss about doing it again, right?"